mcaserta/mcaserta.github.io/content/pages/cv.md

 IAL is a Regional Training Institute where I held courses on Multimedia Content Editing, Networking and the Internet.

-### System Administrator, Flashnet Srl; Frosinone, IT — 1996-2000
+### System Administrator, FlashNet Srl; Frosinone, IT — 1996-2000

-One of the first Internet Service Providers operating in Italy, Flashnet had a dial-up access node with hundreds of users in Frosinone.
+One of the first Internet Service Providers operating in Italy, FlashNet had a dial-up access node with hundreds of users in Frosinone.
 I operated the Unix servers and checked the operation of network services.
-I also participated in a development group of three tier web applications.
+I also participated in a development group of three-tier web applications.

 ## Skills

-Since the very beginning of my professional career I mainly worked with open source software, which has given me a better understanding of its community, processes and strengths.
+Since the very beginning of my professional career, I've mainly worked with open source software, which has given me a better understanding of its community, processes and strengths.
 I am passionate about technology, innovation and usability, and I'm always on the lookout for new ways to advance my productivity